Registration Renewal

 Online Registration Renewal

-Please note, although Registration Renewal remains open until 11:59 pm, NANB’s office hours are from 8:30 am to 4:30 pm, registration support will not be available after 4:30 pm.
+Please note, although Registration Renewal remains open until 11:59 pm, NANB’s office hours are Monday to Friday between 8:30 am to 4:30 pm.
+Registration support will not be available outside the indicated times.

 Hours of Nursing Practice

-To qualify for 2023 registration as an RN, you must have met one of the following requirements between 2018 and 2022:
+To qualify for registration as an RN, or have met one of the following requirements in the previous five years:

-Full-time employment (Dec 1, 2021 to Nov 30, 2022) is generally considered to be 1755 hours per year.
+Full-time employment is generally considered to be 1755 hours per year.
 Do not include sick leave, statutory holiday, vacation time, leave of absence, or on-call time (if not called).
 All hours reported must fall within the definition of nursing practice.
 For more information, contact registration services.

 ***Please note that you must report all nursing hours worked, including hours worked with your secondary employer or in self-employment settings.***